flatland-association/flatland-book/faq/env.md

 Can I use my own reward function?
 ---

 Yes you can do reward shaping as you please.
-All information can be accessed directly in the env.
+Any information can be accessed directly from the env.
+Of course during the evaluation the [official rewards](../getting-started/prize-and-metrics) will be use to calculate scores!

 What are rail and schedule generators?
 ---